IDEAS Grant Competition

 Foreign Policy Goal Focus: Climate, Energy, and the Environment

-Project Summary: North Park University aims to expand virtual and in-person abroad options for undergraduate students by partnering with The Green Program, an experiential learning program focused on sustainable development and the United Nations Sustainable Development Goals.
-Grant funding will allow North Park to create an affordable and impactful study abroad program in Nepal focused on climate, energy, and the environment and increase the number of students who can access education abroad experiences.
-The project will also train selected faculty on integrating in-person and virtual study abroad experiences into their courses.
-Additionally, the institution aims to increase students’ access to climate change, climate action, and sustainable development education regardless of academic major.
+Project Summary: North Park University will use its IDEAS grant to expand virtual and in-person abroad options for undergraduate students by partnering with The Green Program, an experiential learning program focused on sustainable development and the United Nations Sustainable Development Goals.
+IDEAS grant funding will support program development and a faculty exploratory trip to Nepal, resulting in the creation of an affordable and impactful study abroad program in Nepal focused on climate, energy, and the environment.
+The project will also train selected faculty on integrating in-person and virtual study abroad experiences into their courses, thus increasing the number of education abroad opportunities available to North Park students.

 Northern Arizona University